GabeScott/standard-works-vault/General Conference/2006 October - The Plan of Salvation.md

 She had been working during the summer recess in a restaurant frequented by truck drivers.
 One driver who had a regular run stopped at the restaurant on the same day each week to eat.
 The regularity of the stop created an opportunity for short visits.
 He asked the young lady where she lived.
 She reported that she was home for the summer to earn money to return to school in the fall.
 His next question was, “Where do you attend school?”
 Her answer with pride: “BYU–Idaho.”
 He wanted to know more about the school, which led to a gospel discussion.
 Her first approach was to teach him about the Word of Wisdom.
 She was successful.
 She convinced him to give up smoking.

 Then her shift was changed, and she no longer had the opportunity to serve him, so she wrote him a note and enclosed a Church missionary tract about the plan of salvation.
 After several days she received a note from the driver.
 It simply stated, “You’ve created a monster.”
-Thanks to this young woman he had found information which caused him to think about the changes he must make in his life.
+Thanks to this young woman, he had found information which caused him to think about the changes he must make in his life.
 I do not know the full outcome of this little encounter between a waitress and a truck driver, but clearly his life was affected.

 She then went on to explain how easy it is to let others know about the beauties of the gospel.
 Opportunities are there every day in our normal pursuits of life to open our mouths to let people know of the gospel truths that will bless them here and now and into the eternities to come.

 Many people wonder, “Where did we come from?
 Why are we here?
 Where are we going?”
 Our Eternal Father did not send us to earth on an aimless, meaningless journey.
 He provided for us a plan to follow.
 He is the author of that plan.
 It is designed for man’s progress and ultimate salvation and exaltation.
-Quoting from the missionary guide Preach My Gospel:
+Quoting from the missionary guide *Preach My Gospel:*

 “God is the Father of our spirits.
 We are literally His children, and He loves us.
 We lived as spirit children of our Father in Heaven before we were born on this earth.
 We were not, however, like our Heavenly Father, nor could we ever become like Him and enjoy all the blessings that He enjoys without the experience of living in mortality with a physical body.

 “God’s whole purpose—His work and His glory—is to enable each of us to enjoy all His blessings.
 He has provided a perfect plan to accomplish His purpose.
-We understood and accepted this plan before we came to the earth” ([2004], 48).
+We understood and accepted this plan before we came to the earth” (\[2004\], 48).

 Yet many people in the world today continue to struggle to find answers to life’s most basic questions.
 The cries of “Lo, here” and “Lo, there” only grow louder and many, many times more confusing.
 Technology has multiplied the confusion by spreading these messages throughout the airwaves and across the massive amounts of cable lines that now cover the earth.
 There are so many avenues to broadcast more and more different messages, I guess it should not be surprising that people are confused.
 Centuries ago Paul predicted:

 “The time will come when they will not endure sound doctrine; but after their own lusts shall they heap to themselves teachers, having itching ears;

-“And they shall turn away their ears from the truth, and shall be turned unto fables” (2 Timothy 4:3–4).
+“And they shall turn away their ears from the truth, and shall be turned unto fables” ([[2 Timothy 4.3|2 Timothy 4:3–4]][[2 Timothy 4.4|]]).

 We need not be confused.
 The answers to the puzzling questions regarding the purpose of life have again been given to mankind for our guidance.

-We first heard about the plan of salvation before we were born, in what the scriptures call our first estate (see Abraham 3:26).
+We first heard about the plan of salvation before we were born, in what the scriptures call our first estate (see [[Abraham 3.26|Abraham 3:26]]).
 What occurred in this first estate is dimly understood, but we do know that we lived there as spirits, children of our Heavenly Father, and we made certain steps of advancement to prepare for the opportunity of housing our eternal spirits in earthly bodies.
 We also know that our Father held a great council to explain the purpose of earth life.
 We had the opportunity of accepting or rejecting the plan of salvation.
 It was not forced upon us.
 The essence of the plan was that man would have an opportunity of working out his own salvation on earth, with God’s help.
 A leader was selected to teach us how to follow the plan and to redeem us from sin and death.
-As the Lord explained to Moses, “Behold, my Beloved Son, which was my Beloved and Chosen from the beginning, said unto me—Father, thy will be done, and the glory be thine forever” (Moses 4:2).
+As the Lord explained to Moses, “Behold, my Beloved Son, which was my Beloved and Chosen from the beginning, said unto me—Father, thy will be done, and the glory be thine forever” ([[Moses 4.2|Moses 4:2]]).

 Jesus Christ, our Elder Brother, became the leader in advocating the plan designed by the Father, and we accepted the plan and its conditions.
 With that choice we earned the right to come to earth and enter our second estate.